John Galvin (Irish politician)

 John Galvin (15 May 1907 – 11 October 1963) was an Irish Fianna Fáil politician.
 He was an unsuccessful candidate for the Cork Borough constituency at the 1954 general election.
 He was elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for Cork Borough at the August 1956 by-election caused by the death of Patrick McGrath of Fianna Fáil.

 He was re-elected at the 1957 and 1961 general elections.
-He died in office in 1963, and the February 1964 by-election held for his seat was won by his widow Sheila Galvin.
+He died in office in 1963, and the 1964 Cork Borough by-election was won by his widow Sheila Galvin.